ClintH/repl-pad/README.md

 </pre>
 ```

-To this repl-pad, with the source magically pulled from the HTML:
+You can produce this repl-pad, with the source magically pulled from the HTML:

 ![Screenshot](docs/ss-1.webp)